apsc160/cms_contest/daq_traffic/statement/statement.md

 The double-quotes informs the compiler to search for the header in the current directory, whereas the angle-brackets tell the compiler to search for the header in a set of system-dependent paths.

-#### Program Inputs
+### Program Inputs

 The command-line simulator will read times and DAQ inputs from standard input.
-To make it easier to test your programs with various inputs, you can redirect the contents of a text file to standard input.
+To make it easier to test your programs with various inputs, you can set `stdin` to read from a text file rather than from the console window.

-In Visual Studio you can do this by setting arguments in the project settings:

-- Navigate to
-  - **Project > Properties... > Configuration Properties > Debugging**
-- Set the **Command Arguments** field to

-  - `< "$(ProjectDir)input.txt"`

-  where `input.txt` is in your main project folder and contains the desired input values

-Otherwise, at the top of your `main(...)` function, you can tell `C` to perform the redirection using
+To redirect input from a file, enter the following command at the start of your `main(...)` function,
 ```c
    freopen("input.txt", "r", stdin);  /* redirect input from file */
 ```
-Remember to remove this line before submission.
+where the file `input.txt` is the desired input file.  **Remember to remove this line before submission.**

 ---